AIPowerGrid/grid-discord-rag-bot/README.md

 ## Features

-- Process and index documentation about AI Power Grid
+- Process and index documentation about your project
 - Store vector embeddings locally using ChromaDB
 - Retrieve relevant context when users ask questions
 - Send retrieved context + question to AI Power Grid API